 The problem with conventional antiperspirants:

-- Sweating helps release toxins.
+- Sweating is beneficial to our health because it helps release toxins.
 Daily use of aluminum and aluminum derivatives prevent the body’s natural detoxification process.
 And because the body does not naturally produce aluminum, overexposure to this metal can be harmful.
 Propylene glycol is a neurotoxin and can cause skin irritation.

 Check our Preventive 10 for a list of other safe skin products for you and your family!